stbnrivas/dataModels/specs/Parking/ParkingSpot/doc/spec.md

     simplification purposes only one group is allowed per parking spot. + Attribute type: Reference to an entity of type `ParkingGroup`. + Optional

--   `refParkingSite` : Parking site to which the the parking spot belongs to.
+-   `refParkingSite` : Parking site to which the parking spot belongs to.

     -   Attribute type: Reference to an entity of type `OnStreetParking` or type `OffStreetParking`, depending on the value of the `category` attribute.